gui2de/ppol6818-group-political-economy/README.md

 ## Overview
 In modern democracies, the media plays a crucial role in shaping public opinion on economic issues.
-While economic realities such as inflation, unemployment, and growth rates are driven by complex market forces and policy devisions, the way these issues are presented in the media significantly influences how the public perceives them.
+While economic realities such as inflation, unemployment, and growth rates are driven by complex market forces and policy divisions, the way these issues are presented in the media significantly influences how the public perceives them.
 Politicians often leverage the media to frame economic conditions in ways that align with their political agendas and expand their political capital [^1].
 This strategic framing can amplify economic concerns, mobilize political support, and shift public sentiment, sometimes